Russian Liberation Army: Formation

 By February 1945, only one division, the 1st Infantry (600th Infantry), was fully organised, under the command of General Sergei Bunyachenko.
 Formed at Münsingen, it fought briefly on the Oder Front before switching sides and helping the Czechs liberate Prague.

 A second division, the 2nd Infantry (650th Infantry), was incomplete when it left Lager Heuberg but was sent into action under the command of General Mikhail Meandrov.
 This division was joined in large numbers by eastern workers, which caused it to nearly double in size as it marched south.
 A third, the 3rd Infantry (700th German Infantry), had only begun formation.

 Several other Russian units, such as the Russian Corps, XVth SS Cossack Cavalry Corps of General Helmuth von Pannwitz, the Cossack Camp of Ataman Domanov, and other primarily White émigré formations, had agreed to become a part of Vlasov's army.
 However, their membership remained de jure as the turn of events did not permit Vlasov to use the troops in any operation (even reliable communications were often impossible).

 A small group of ROA volunteers fought against the Red Army on 9 February 1945.
 Their fighting spirit earned them the praise of Heinrich Himmler.
 The only active combat the Russian Liberation Army undertook against the Red Army was by the Oder River on 11 April 1945, largely at the insistence of Himmler, as a test of the army's reliability.
 After three days, the outnumbered 1st Division had to retreat.

 On 28 January 1945, it was officially declared that the Russian divisions no longer formed part of the German Army, but would be directly under the command of KONR.

 Vlasov then ordered the first division to march south to concentrate all Russian anti-communist forces loyal to him.
-As an army, he reasoned, they could all surrender to the Allies on "favorable" terms, which particularly meant no repatriation to the Soviet Union.
-Vlasov sent several secret delegations to the Allies to begin negotiating a surrender, hoping they would sympathise with the goals of ROA and potentially use it in an inevitable future war with the USSR.
+As an army, he reasoned, they could all surrender to the Western Allies on "favorable" terms, which particularly meant no repatriation to the Soviet Union.
+Vlasov sent several secret delegations to the Western Allies to begin negotiating a surrender, hoping they would sympathise with the goals of ROA and potentially use it in an inevitable future war with the USSR.